Local exotic tori: Background

 \begin{example}[Toric fibres] Let~$(X,\omega)$ be a toric manifold with moment map~$\mu$ and moment polytope~$\Delta = \{x \in \R^n \, \vert \, \ell_i(x) \geqslant 0\}$, with the same conventions as in~\eqref{eq:momentpolytope}.
 Every fibre~$T(x) = \mu^{-1}(x)$ over a point~$x \in \Int \Delta$ in the interior of~$\Delta$ is a Lagrangian torus, called \emph{toric fibre}.
 In all examples known to the author,

 for all~$x$ in an open dense subset of~$\Int \Delta$, where~$d_{\rm IA}(\cdot, \pp \Delta)$ denotes the integral affine distance to the boundary of~$\Delta$, see~\eqref{eq:iadistanceboundary}.
+See Figure~\ref{fig:2} for an illustration of the level sets of the function $x \mapsto d_{\rm IA}(x, \pp \Delta)$.
 Note that Example~\ref{ex:prodtori} is a special case of this, since product tori are the fibres of the standard toric moment map on~$\C^n$.
 There are toric fibres where~\eqref{eq:detoricfibres} does not hold; e.g.\ Entov--Polterovich~\cite{EntPol06} proved that every compact toric manifold contains at least one non-displaceable fibre, see also~\cite{FOOO10, FOOO11, FOOO12b}.
 Note that for example in~$\CP^2$, the non-displaceable fibre is the only point where~\eqref{eq:detoricfibres} fails.
 The inequality~$e(T(x)) \geqslant d_{\rm IA}(x, \pp \Delta)$ was shown in~\cite[Proposition 3.2]{Bre20} for \emph{all} toric fibres in compact toric manifolds.
 The upper bound on displacement energy relies on probes~\cite{McD11} and therefore on delicate properties of the moment polytope.
 If~$(X^{2n},\omega)$ is monotone toric, the upper bound follows from a conjecture (related to the Ewald conjecture, see~\cite[\S 3.1]{McD11}) about lattice polytopes, which has been checked in dimensions~$2n \leqslant 18$, see~\cite[\S 3.4]{Bre20} for more details. \end{example}

 Let us prove Proposition~\ref{prop:CS} along the lines of~\cite{CheSch16}.

 \proofof{Proposition~\ref{prop:CS}} Let~$L = \psi(T(a)) \subset X$ be a Lagrangian torus which has property {\rm (CS)}.
 For the inequality~$e_X(L) \leqslant \underline{a}$, see~\cite[Proposition 2.1]{CheSch16} or consider the standard moment map~$\mu \colon \C^n \rightarrow \R_{>0}^n$ to view~$B(R)$ as an open toric manifold and use McDuff's method of probes~\cite{McD11}.
 The condition~\eqref{eq:CS1} precisely guarantees that there is a sufficiently long probe contained in the moment map image of~$B(R)$ to displace~$T(a)$.
 For the inequality~$e_X(L) \geqslant \underline{a}$, let~$\{J_k\}_{k \in \N}$ be a sequence of~$\omega$-tame almost complex structures satisfying~$J_k \vert_{\im \psi} = \psi_* J_0$ such that~$\lambda_S(X,J_k) \rightarrow \lambda_S(X,\psi)$ for~$k \rightarrow + \infty$.
 By Theorem~\ref{thm:Chekanov}, we have